k33la1n0/step_by_step_install_of_workadventure/README.md

 * `TURN_USER= localuser`
 * `TURN_PASSWORD= localpassword`

 ### 1. 5.
-6 merge the data from the installation of the TURN-server and jitsi into the env.prod.templatefile (for a remote installation)
+6 merge the data from the installation of the TURN-server and jitsi into the env.prod.template-file (for a remote installation)
 * `JITSI_URL=meet.remote`
 * `JITSI_PRIVATE_MODE=true`
 * `JITSI_ISS=SECRET_JITSI_KEY= remote.meet.key` (mybe you must transfer your key on the wa-server)